This post may contain affiliate links. For more information, please read the full disclosure policy here.

 July has breezed by like every other month this year, bringing with it some beautiful summertime weather.
-It also unfortunately had its definite highs and devastating lows.
+It also, unfortunately, had its definite highs and devastating lows.
 But we have finished with some good news, which I will announce at the end.

 July: The Highlights (and Lowlights)

-Well the month began with a bang as it was Canada Day.
+Well, the month began with a bang as it was Canada Day.
 The difference from this year to last was that I was working – on an Australian food truck in Vancouver no less.
 But we decorated the truck in Canadian paraphernalia AND I put on a couple of cute tattoos to show my love for this country, but particularly this province, the Beautiful British Columbia, that has changed my life.

 Next up was a visit to Steveston, which was as beautiful as I had hoped.
 Turns out now that we were a couple of weeks premature with our visit as the cast and crew of Once Upon a Time have since descended on the town for another season of shooting.

-The second week included the last game, which my team won, but it still meant they lost the series (insert sad face emoticon here).
-When I got home from the game my mum rang me with heartbreaking news: my paternal grandma had passed away – similar to my maternal grandma – after a long battle with a lot of health issues.
+The second week included the last State of Origin game, which my team won, but it still meant they lost the series (insert sad face emoticon here).
+When I got home from the game my mum rang me with heartbreaking news: my paternal grandmother had passed away – similar to my maternal grandma – after a long battle with a lot of health issues.
 I have absolutely hated being away from home during this time, as all I’ve wanted to do is give my dad a huge hug and tell him that I love him.
 I can do the talking over the phone but the action, not so much.
 It is also hard to lose both my grandmas in 19 months.
 And when you Skype and see all your family together saying farewell and you are on the other side of the world?
 It just bloody sucks.

 I also finally went for a swim at the Aquatic Complex in Coquitlam.
 There was a water slide, a wave pool, an aqua obstacle course and diving boards.
 It is a sad state of affairs when this Aussie hasn’t been swimming in over a year.
 I am a Pisces after all.